import numpy as np

 self.windows = np.array((windows,))

-self.hull = hull or tuple(
+self.hull = tuple(

 max([window.discretization[i] for window in windows])

-for i in range(len(base.discretization))
+for i in range(len(windows[0].discretization))

 )

-self.core = core or tuple(
+self.core = tuple(

 min([window.discretization[i] for window in windows])

-for i in range(len(base.discretization))
+for i in range(len(windows[0].discretization))

 )

-self.padded_orbit = _pad_orbit(base, self.hull, self.periodicity)
+self.padded_orbit = _pad_orbit(reference_orbit, self.hull, self.periodicity)

 if scores is None: